Angolmois: Record of Mongol Invasion: Others

 Duke of Silesia and Cracow.
 Killed by Mongols.

 Media

 Manga

 Nanahiko Takagi launched the series in Kadokawa Shoten's Samurai Ace magazine on February 26, 2013.
 The series went on hiatus after Samurai Ace ceased publication in December 2013.
 It was then moved to Kadokawa's ComicWalker app starting on July 11, 2014.
 The last chapter was released on ComicWalker on August 22, 2018.
 The series was collected in ten volumes released from February 10, 2015, to August 25, 2018.
-A sequel, Angolmois: Genbai Senki Hakata, started on ComicWalker on January 2, 2019.
+A sequel, Angolmois: Genkō Kassen-ki Hakata-hen, started on ComicWalker on January 2, 2019.